Counseling and Behavioral Health Department

-Graduates of this program will have fulfilled all educational requirements to qualify for licensure in the state of Massachusetts as a Mental Health Counselor (LMHC).
-Our Couples and Family Therapy area of emphasis also qualifies you for licensure in Massachusetts as a Marriage and Family Therapist (LMFT).
+This 60-credit program can be completed on-campus or online.
+Graduates of this program will have fulfilled all educational requirements to qualify for licensure in the state of Massachusetts and in New England as a Mental Health Counselor (LMHC).
+For licensure eligibility in other states, please contact the program director.

 The online option can be completed in 2.5 years (January cohort) or 3 years (August cohort).
 It has a comprehensive curriculum that will prepare you for excellent clinical practice.

 The on-campus option can be completed in 2, 2.5, or 3 years.
 While the core coursework is the same, the on-campus students have the option of choosing a general track or an area of emphasis including Couples and Family Therapy (MFT), Forensic and Correctional Counseling, Health and Behavioral Medicine, or Substance Use and Addictions.
 They can also choose to participate in a college-wide concentration, including Latino Mental Health, African and Caribbean Mental Health, Asian Mental Health, Global Mental Health, LGBTQA+ Studies or Military and Veterans Psychology.

 Read more about our Counseling degree program—Online or On-Campus.

 This 33-credit program is an online program designed for students who want to develop a foundation in psychology.
 Graduates of the program will be able to apply new knowledge of psychological research and theory to real-world situations.
 This program does not lead to a clinical licensure.

 Read more about our online Master’s degree in Psychology.

 BS Completion Program in Psychology and Human Services

 The Bachelor of Science (BS) in Psychology and Human Services is a bachelor's completion program offered through a blended model with a combination of asynchronous online courses and 1-2 Saturdays per month for a live experience with faculty.